Trading water

 The Murray-Darling Basin Authority (MDBA), who manage and monitor the Barmah Choke trade balance, opened trade opportunity on 1 July 2024 at 56,038.7 megalitres (ML) downstream of the Barmah Choke.

-WaterNSW and the Department of Energy, Environment and Climate Action (DEECA) (Victoria) have been working together to ensure more equitable access to trade opportunities and a more unified experience for traders from both New South Wales and Victoria.
-The two states have implemented a new protocol (PDF, 66.1 KB) for processing trade applications which will apply for the 1 July 2024 Barmah Choke trade opportunity.
+WaterNSW and the Department of Energy, Environment and Climate Action (DEECA) (Victoria) had been working together to ensure more equitable access to trade opportunities and a more unified experience for traders from both New South Wales and Victoria.

 Traders have experienced no change to how they apply via each state’s process, but all users had better access to the trade opportunity regardless of which state the application is lodged from.